alexcodeberlin/fastFlat/README.md

 1. Open phpMyAdmin by going to `http://localhost/phpmyadmin`.
 2. Create a new database named `property`.
 3. Import the SQL file located in the `database` folder of the project to set up the initial structure.
-4. For testing: Create a new database named `test_property`
+4. For testing: Create a new database named `test_property` and do the same.

 ### 4 Install Dependencies